OpenCraft Coding Standards and Best Practices¶

 - Use pycodestyle and pylint to enforce coding standards automatically

-- Ensure that the UI you build follows best practices for accessibility and complies with the WCAG 2.0 Level AA standards:
+- Ensure that any UI you build follows best practices for accessibility and complies with the WCAG 2.0 Level AA standards:

 - Every UI component and content item has a text version (alt text, screenreader text), so that non-visual users can still understand and use it.